Shikhar03Stark/Interact/README.md

 ==============

+Upload the files in htdocs from the 'Website Files' to 'Interact' folder.
+Then Open link in browser: localhost/Interact/

 I used Prepared Statements to curb SQL Injection

 I sanitized and Validated each and every field input from User.